Autoethnography: Rethinking traditional criteria

 In her book's tenth chapter, titled "Evaluating and Publishing Autoethnography" (pp. 252–255), Ellis (2004) discusses how to evaluate an autoethnographic project, based on other authors' ideas about evaluating alternative modes of qualitative research.
 (See the special section in Qualitative Inquiry on "Assessing Alternative Modes of Qualitative and Ethnographic Research: How Do We Judge?
 Who Judges?")
 She presents several criteria for "good autoethnography", and indicates how these ideas resonate with each other.

 First, Ellis mentions Richardson who described five factors she uses when reviewing personal narrative papers that includes analysis of both evaluative and constructive validity techniques.
 The criteria are:

-(a) Substantive contribution.
-Does the piece contribute to our understanding of social life?
+(a) Substantive contribution: Does the piece contribute to our understanding of social life?

-(b) Aesthetic merit.
-Does this piece succeed aesthetically?
+(b) Aesthetic merit: Does this piece succeed aesthetically?
 Is the text artistically shaped, satisfyingly complex, and not boring?

-(c) Reflexivity.
-How did the author come to write this text?
+(c) Reflexivity: How did the author come to write this text?
 How has the author's subjectivity been both a producer and a product of this text?

-(d) Impactfulness.
-Does this affect me emotionally and/or intellectually?
+(d) Impactfulness: Does this affect me emotionally and/or intellectually?
 Does it generate new questions or move me to action?

-(e) Expresses a reality.
-Does this text embody a fleshed out sense of lived experience?
+(e) Expresses a reality: Does this text embody a fleshed out sense of lived experience?

 Autoethnographic manuscripts might include dramatic recall, unusual phrasing, and strong metaphors to invite the reader to "relive" events with the author.
 These guidelines may provide a framework for directing investigators and reviewers alike.

 Further, Ellis suggests how Richardson's criteria mesh with criteria mentioned by Bochner who describes what makes him understand and feel with a story (Bochner, 2000, pp. 264–266).
 He looks for concrete details (similar to Richardson's expression of lived experience), structurally complex narratives (Richardson's aesthetic merit), author's attempt to dig under the superficial to get to vulnerability and honesty (Richardson's reflexivity), a standard of ethical self-consciousness (Richardson's substantive contribution), and a moving story (Richardson's impact) (Ellis, 2004, pp. 253–254).

 In 2015, Adams, Jones, and Ellis collaborated to bring about a similar list of Goals for Assessing Autoethnography.
-The list takes encompasses descriptive, prescriptive, practical, and theoretical goals for evaluating autoethnographic work (2015, pp. 102–104).
+The list encompasses descriptive, prescriptive, practical, and theoretical goals for evaluating autoethnographic work (2015, pp. 102–104):